Last updated on October 24, 2025

 Fires of Invention decks can play the MDFCs as lands or cast them as spells, whatever is more convenient.

 “Oops, all Spells” decks usually play very few lands.
-With MDFC, they can cheat by playing more lands in the decks, and when a Balustrade Spy is cast, you’ll reveal the top card of your library and it won’t be considered a land if its a MDFC land because the land is in the back face.
+With MDFC lands, they can cheat by playing more lands in the deck, and when a Balustrade Spy enters, you’ll reveal the top card of your library and it will care about the front face of the MDFC.

 Ramp decks that have plenty of “you can play an additional land each turn” effects like to include lots of MDFC lands because it’s good in the early game when you need to ramp and okay in the late game when you don’t need extra lands and need something to do with your mana.